dylan-lang/opendylan/documentation/website/source/proposals/dep-0001-dep-process.rst

 whether an idea has any chance of acceptance, a properly formatted draft DEP should be presented to dylan-lang@googlegroups.com.
 The initial DEP status should be **Draft**.
-The DEP author should assign the next available DEP number to the DEP by looking at the `DEP directory <index.html>`_ to find the highest used number.
+The DEP author should assign the next available DEP number to the DEP by looking at the :doc:`DEP directory <index>` to find the highest used number.
 The DEP number is not assured until the DEP has been committed to the `origin Git repository
 <https://github.com/dylan-lang/website/tree/master/source/proposals>`_.